 Sherry wine cake is a traditional tea cake, usually prepared from a box of yellow cake mix and a box of instant vanilla pudding mix.
-This cake will remind you of days gone by of tea and cake with grandma…but without all the additives and processed ingredients.
+This scratch-made cake will remind you of days gone by of tea and cake with grandma…but without all the additives and processed ingredients.
 Soft and light with hints of sherry wine and nutmeg.

 Tea and Cake with Downton Abbey

 I am hopelessly devoted to British movies and television shows.
 Maybe it’s the accent or maybe it’s the beautiful countryside.
 Possibly, it is the fact that most British dramas that I love take place in a simpler more euphoric time.
 Actually, it might be the tea.
 My children have been raised on Peter Rabbit, Winnie the Pooh, Jane Austen, Sherlock Holmes, and of course, Downton Abbey.
 I love how problems are solved by taking walks and sitting down to a cup of tea.